Bayesian Inference over the Stiefel Manifold via the Givens Representation: The Givens Representation of Orthogonal Matrices

 When applied to a vector, $R_{ij}(\theta_{ij})$ has the effect of rotating the vector counter-clockwise in the $(i,j)$-plane, while leaving other elements fixed.
 Intuitively, its inverse, $R_{ij}^{-1}(\theta_{ij})$, has the same effect, but clockwise.
-Thus one can ``zero-out" the $j$th element, $u_j$, of a vector $u$, by first using the $\arctan$ function to find the angle $\theta_{ij}$ formed in the $(i,j)$-plane by $u_i$ and $u_j$, and then multiplying by the matrix $R_{ij}^{-1}(\theta_{ij})$ (Figure \ref{fig:StiefelGeom}, inset).
+Thus one can ``zero-out" the $j$th element, $u_j$, of a vector $u$, by first using the $\arctan$ function to find the angle, $\theta_{ij}$ formed in the $(i,j)$-plane by $u_i$ and $u_j$, and then multiplying by the matrix $R_{ij}^{-1}(\theta_{ij})$ (Figure \ref{fig:StiefelGeom}, inset).

-In the Givens reduction algorithm, these rotation matrices are applied one-by-one to $A$ in this way to eliminate all elements below the diagonal.
+In the Givens reduction algorithm, these rotation matrices are applied one-by-one to $A$ in this way to zero-out all elements below the $(i,i)$ elements of the matrix.
 First, all elements in the first column below the first row are eliminated by successively applying the rotation matrices $R_{12}^{-1}(\theta_{12}), R_{13}^{-1}(\theta_{13}), \cdots, R_{1n}^{-1}(\theta_{1n})$ (Figure \ref{fig:givens_reduction}).
 Because multiplication by $R_{ij}(\theta_{ij})$ only affects elements $i$ and $j$ of a vector, once the $j$th element is zeroed out, the subsequent rotations, $R_{13}^{-1}(\theta_{13}), \cdots, R_{1n}^{-1}(\theta_{1n})$, will leave the initial changes unaffected.
-Similarly, once the first column of $A$ is zeroed out below the first element, the subsequent rotations, which do not involve the first element will leave the column unaffected.
+Similarly, once the first column of $A$ is zeroed out below the first element, the subsequent rotations, which do not involve the first element will leave the first column unaffected.
 The rotations $R_{23}^{-1}(\theta_{23}), \cdots, R_{2n}^{-1}(\theta_{2n})$ can thus be applied to zero out the second column, while leaving the first column unaffected.
 This results in the upper triangular matrix